rchiso/MML_Coursework/README.md

 Apart from the scripts, this repository also contains the following directories:

 - **`Plots`**
-  - Contains all plots generated from the scripts.
-  - Organized by the corresponding notebook and analysis step.
+  - Contains all plots generated from the scripts organized by the corresponding notebook.

 - **`Results`**
-  - Contains all numerical results obtained from various experiments.
+  - Contains the numerical results data obtained from any experiments.
-  - Includes hyperparameter optimization results, model evaluation metrics, and other statistics.

 - **`Datasets`**
   - Contains the `Kryptonite-n` datasets used in the project.

-  - Includes raw, processed, and labeled datasets.
+- **`HiddenLabels`**
+  - Contains the predicted labels for the hidden Kryptonite-n datasets.

 ## Getting Started